Romanian Space Agency: Romanian experiment on STS-133

-The final flight of NASA's space shuttle Discovery - NASA mission STS-133 - transported a Romanian experiment created by the Romanian Institute for Space Science to the International Space Station.
+The final flight of NASA's space shuttle Discovery — NASA mission STS-133 — transported a Romanian experiment created by the Romanian Institute for Space Science to the International Space Station.

 Growth and Survival of Colored Fungi in Space (CFS-A) was an experiment designed to determine the effect of microgravity and cosmic radiation on the growth and survival of colored fungi species.

 Principal investigators: Dumitru Hasegan, Romanian Institute for Space Science, Bucharest.
 (ESA).
 The launch of STS-133 took place on February 24, 2011.
-For more details visit the mission's official webpage.

 GOLIAT

 Goliat is the first Romanian artificial microsatellite, launched on February 13, 2012.
-It was selected to be launched into orbit by the European Vega rocket, on its first operational flight.The entire system was developed and designed by ROSA in collaboration with the Institute of Space Science and BITNET and ELPROF companies, between 2005 and 2007.
+It was selected to be launched into orbit by the European Vega rocket, on its first operational flight.

+The system was developed and designed by ROSA in collaboration with the Institute of Space Sciences, BITNET and ELPROF companies between 2005 and 2007.
 The microsatellite is a cube with sides of 10 inches and a weight of one kilogram.

-The Goliat mission was funded by the National Authority for Scientific Exploration within the National Excellence Research program and it has an educational character, being the first microsatellite launched in a ROSA space in a programme.
+The Goliat mission was funded by the National Authority for Scientific Exploration within the National Excellence Research program and it has an educational character, being the first microsatellite launched in a ROSA space program.

 RoBiSAT

 RoBiSAT represents the second Romanian artificial nanosatellites mission.
 The mission is composed of 2 Cubesat 2U-type satellites and was supposed to be part of the QB50 constellation.
 They were to be sent to the ISS in the second quarter of 2017 on the Cygnus CRS OA-7 however the mission was postponed indefinitely.

-The two nanosatellites, called Robisat 1 and Robisat 2, were built at the Institute of Space Science located in Magurele, Romania.
+The two nanosatellites, called RoBiSAT 1 and RoBiSAT 2, were built at the Institute of Space Science located in Magurele, Romania.